-The Balance Sheet Committee is responsible for dealing with matters related to capital structure and liquidity risk, market risk, internal pricing of capital and compliance with limits established by the Board.
+The balance sheet committee is responsible for dealing with matters related to capital structure and liquidity risk, market risk, internal pricing of capital and compliance with limits established by the board.

-The Internal Audit is a tool at the disposal of the Board of Directors and the Administration which oversees that the risk management process is targeted, effective and functions as intended.
-The Group's internal audit is carried out by an external provider, thereby assuring the required independence, competence and capacity.
-The Internal Audit function reports to the Board of Directors.
+The internal audit is a tool at the disposal of the board of directors and the administration which oversees that the risk management process is targeted, effective and functions as intended.
+The group's internal audit is performed by an external provider, thereby assuring the required independence, competence and capacity.

-The Internal Audit function's reports and recommendations for improvements in Group risk management are continuously reviewed within the Group.
-The Internal Audit function reviews, regularly and at least annually, the IRB system, including the models underlying the calculation of risk parameters and the application of and compliance with the Capital Requirements Regulations.
+The internal audit function reports to the board of directors.
+The reports and any recommendations for improvements in the group's risk management are continuously reviewed.
+The internal audit function reviews, regularly and at least annually, the IRB system, including the models underlying the calculation of risk parameters and the application of and compliance with the capital requirements regulations.